elpapais/blockchains/README.md

 C. Quorum
 -------------------
+Quorum is a permissioned implementation of Ethereum supporting data privacy.
 You will require 1 server (min 2 GB RAM, 2 CPUs) running Ubuntu 16.04.2 x64.
 Once you have set up your server, connect via ssh and run:

     git clone https://github.com/Primechain/blockchains.git; cd blockchains; bash -e quorum.sh

-This would set up quorum-examples, detailed instructions of which are [here]. (https://github.com/jpmorganchase/quorum-examples/blob/master/examples/7nodes/README.md).
+This would set up quorum-examples, detailed instructions of which are [here.](https://github.com/jpmorganchase/quorum-examples/blob/master/examples/7nodes/README.md).
 Don't forget to run `geth account new`

 D. Ethereum
 -------------------